segdeha/pdxcodeguild/1. Python/4/decomposition.md

     else:
         print('It is not a palindrome!')

 Because the step of reversing the string isn’t immediately obvious, we defer it until we put together the rest of the program.
-This allows us now focus on just that problem.
+This allows us now to focus on just that problem.
 Once we solve it, our program will be done!

 A search of Google tells us that you can reverse a string by doing the following: